-How Sweden is preparing for its election to be hacked
+How Sweden is preparing for Russia to hack its election

 Russia has been repeatedly accused of interfering in recent elections.
 But Sweden is determined it won't fall victim to any such meddling - with millions of leaflets being distributed and propaganda-spotting lessons for students.